finnfassnacht/blog/README.md

 6. Click the "Specify build details" button.
 7. If your repository is not private, you can proceed to the next step.
 8. Select "Cloud Native Buildpack" and click "Next".
-9. Unless you have reason to change something click "Next" again
+9. Unless you have reason to change something click "Next" again.
 10. Once you're done configuring the build options, click "Create" to deploy your application.

 Blast off!